Lovebites (band): Music and influences

-Although hailing from Tokyo, Lovebites' music is influenced by the new wave of British heavy metal which led their music to be compared to Iron Maiden and Rage.
-Miho said she always wanted to play a combination of power metal and "a little bit of old school [heavy metal]."
-She also noted that their decision to wear all-white clothing, as opposed to the genre's stereotypical black, was made to contrast with their old school sound and have them stand out.
-Their lyrics are written in English even though the musicians do not speak the language fluently.
-An exception is the Haruna-penned song "Bravehearted" on their debut EP, which was written in Japanese and intended for Destrose.
+Although hailing from Tokyo, Lovebites' music is influenced by the new wave of British heavy metal, which led Sophie Maughan of Metal Hammer to compare their music to Iron Maiden and Rage.
+Miho said she always wanted to play a combination of power metal and "a little bit of old school [heavy metal]", as well as fast thrash metal.
+According to Asami, the thrash element is an indispensable part of the band's sound.
+Miho noted that their decision to wear all-white clothing, as opposed to the genre's stereotypical black, was made to contrast with their old school sound and have them stand out.
+Their lyrics are in English even though the musicians do not speak the language fluently.
+They are usually written in Japanese before being translated into English.
+An exception is the Haruna-penned song "Bravehearted" on their debut EP, which was intended for Destrose and sung in Japanese.

 The group frequently collaborates with former Light Bringer keyboardist Mao on composing and arranging songs.
 All of their releases have been mixed and mastered by Finnish audio engineers Mikko Karmila and Mika Jussila, and all of their album cover illustrations since Awakening from Abyss have been created by Spanish artists David López Gómez and Carlos Vincente León.
 These album covers all feature a wolf to symbolize that, by playing the non-mainstream genre of heavy metal, Lovebites are a "lone wolf" in the music scene.
 The wolf is a mascot to represent the band, like Eddie for Iron Maiden or Vic Rattlehead for Megadeth.

 Miho has been strongly into hard rock and heavy metal since junior high, and started playing bass in high school.
 Her favorite bands are Iron Maiden, Pantera, Mötley Crüe and Anthrax.
 She referred to her playing as more showmanship than technical, and cited Steve Harris as a strong influence alongside the style of Nikki Sixx.